microsoft/project-rome/Project Rome for Android (preview release)/how-to guides/communicate-with-a-remote-app-service-android.md

 # Communicate with a remote app service (Android client)
 In addition to launching an app on a remote Windows device using a URI, your Android app can also interact with app services on Windows devices.
 This allows Android and Windows devices to communicate with each other via generic messages that can be handled by the apps on both platforms.

 This provides an almost unlimited number of ways to communicate with Windows devices from your Android app&mdash;all without needing to bring an app to the foreground of the Windows device.
+See the [Android sample app](../sample/) for a working example of remote app service connectivity.

 >Note: The code snippets in this guide will not work properly unless you have already initialized the remote systems platform by following the steps in [Getting started with Connected Devices (Android)](getting-started-rome-android.md).